ROOM IN THE INN

 Last year, 135 congregations, colleges and YMCA’s partnered with us.
 On any given night, we have 10 to 15 host sites throughout Charlotte, each taking in 12-14 homeless people on their assigned evening.
 These organizations pick up our neighbors and then take them back to the host facility for a hot meal and an evening of movies, fellowship and other activities.
 In some cases, our homeless neighbors can use telephones, showers and laundry facilities.
 The host group recruits volunteers who spend the night with their homeless neighbors, serve breakfast in the morning and then drive the neighbors back to uptown Charlotte in the morning.

-Each year, 5,000 Room In The Inn volunteers throughout the community help in some way: registering neighbors, driving, making dinner and serving dinner, chaperoning overnight, making sandwiches for lunch or simply sharing a meal and conversation.
+Each year, 5,000 Room In The Inn volunteers throughout the community help in some way: registering neighbors, driving, making dinner and serving dinner, chaperoning overnight, making snack bags to give the neighbors when they leave or simply sharing a meal and conversation.

 Writes one grateful neighbor: